-(a) by fax, or - (a) by fax, or (b) by e-mail to an e-mail address for the intended recipient given in the contract - Subject to conditions 1.3.5 to 1.3.7, a notice is given and a document is delivered when it is received. - (a) A notice or document sent through a document exchange is received when it is available for collection. (b) A notice or document which is received after 4.00pm on a working day, or on a day which is not a working day, is to be treated as having been received on the next working day. - winking day.
-Working day, is to be treated as naving been received on the next working day.
-An automated response to a notice or document sent by e-mail that the intended recipient is out of the office is to be treated as proof that the notice or document was not received. - Condition 1.3.7 applies unless there is proof: - (a) that a notice or document has not been received, or (b) of when it was received.
-A notice or document sent by the following means is treated as having been received as (a) by first-class post: before 4.00pm on the second working day after - before 4.00pm on the third working day after posting by second-class post: - through a document exchange: before 4.00pm on the first working day after the day on which it would normally be available for collection by the addressee - one hour after despatch - before 4.00pm on the first working day after despatch.

-- The purchase price and the contents price are inclusive of any value added tax.

-All other sums made payable by the contract are exclusive of any value added tax and where a supply is made which is chargeable to value added tax, the recipient of the supply is to pay the supplier (in addition to any other amounts payable under the contract) a sum equal to the value added tax chargeable on that supply. - Assignment and sub-sales - The buyer is not entitled to transfer the benefit of the contract - The seller cannot be required to transfer the property in parts or to any person other than - 1.6
+(a) by fax, or

+(b) by e-mail to an e-mail address for the intended recipient given in the contract - Subject to conditions 1.3.5 to 1.3.7, a notice is given and a document is delivered when it 1.3.4 - - (a) A notice or document sent through a document exchange is received when it is available for collection. (b) A notice or document which is received after 4.00pm on a working day, or on a day which is not a working day, is to be treated as having been received on the next working day. - An automated response to a notice or document sent by e-mail that the intended recipient is out of the office is to be treated as proof that the notice or document was not received. - Condition 1.3.7 applies unless there is proof: (a) that a notice or document has not been received, or (b) of when it was received.
+A notice or document sent by the following means is treated as having been received as (a) by first-class post: before 4.00pm on the second working day after - before 4.00pm on the third working day after posting by second-class post: - through a document exchange: before 4.00pm on the first working day after the day on which it would normally be available for collection (c) - by the addressee one hour after despatch - (d) by fax: (e) by e-mail: before 4.00pm on the first working day after - VAT The purchase price and the contents price are inclusive of any value added tax. - All other sums made payable by the contract are exclusive of any value added tax and where a supply is made which is chargeable to value added tax, the recipient of the supply is to pay the supplier (in addition to any other amounts payable under the contract) a sum equal to the value added tax chargeable on that supply. - Assignment and sub-sales - The buyer is not entitled to transfer the benefit of the contract - The seller cannot be required to transfer the property in parts or to any person other than